Old West Gambling Games – Were they legal? Were they popular?

 Legitimate gaming sponsors warned players that virtually all Faro games were dishonest.
 Cheating dealers were prosecuted.
 Cases even went to the Supreme Court.
 By the end of WWII, only a few games could still be found – in Nevada.
 By the 1980s, there were no more, even there.2 It wasn’t worth it to the gaming houses.

-Today, some people play it for fun only - no money involved!
-You'll find the instruction in Old West towns.
+Today, some people play it for fun only – no money involved!
+You’ll find people who instruct this game in many Old West towns formerly known as an old west gambling draw.

 A record setter as the longest Poker Game in the Old Wild West was there.
 Continuously ongoing, it lasted 8 years, 5 months and 3 days.
 Bat Masterson, George Randolph Hurst and Diamond Jim Brady were regular players.
 Players would get in and out – but the game itself, continued on.